codingforeveryone/READMEs/string-dissection-and-manipulation.md

 ```

 <h2>String Manipulation Methods</h2>
 <b>1.`concat()`</b>-Concatenate one or more strings.
-Although the original string stays the same.It can take as many number of arguments as we want.
+Although the original string stays the same.
+It can take as arguments as we want.

 ```javascript
 var newString = "Hello " ;
 var result = newString.concat("World" , "!"); // Hello World!
 ```

-Although the `concat()` method is available but the `(+)` addition operator method is used often and actually  performs better in most cases.
+Although the `concat()` method is available, the `(+)` addition operator method is often used and actually performs better in most cases.

 <b>2.`slice()` , `substr()` , `substring()`</b> - These methods are used for creating string values from a substring.
 All of these accepts either one argument or two.
-For `slice()` and `substring()` first argument is where the capture of the string begins and the second argument is the position before the capture stops.
+For `slice()` and `substring()` the first argument is where the capture of the string begins and the second argument is the position before the capture stops.
-For `substr()` the second argument is the number of characters return.
+For `substr()` the second argument is the number of characters to return.
 <i>If the second argument is not given it is assumed that the ending position is the length of the string.</i>

 ```javascript